 Rigel Institute of Maritime Studies, established in March 2020, enhances the skills of seafarers through specialized marine training.
 It aims to meet international standards and regulations for competent seafarers, offering state-of-the-art facilities and fostering a spirit of mutual learning in the rapidly evolving shipping industry.
 The institute contributes to the efficient transport sector, crucial for a country like India with significant maritime access.

-The Candidate has also met the additional criteria specified in the STCW Convention, applicable to the issue of the certificate.
+requirements laid down in Regulation VI/1paragraph 1, Paragraph 2.1.3. of Section A-VI/1 and Table A-VI/1-3of STCW convention, as amended in 2010.
+The Candidate has also met the additional criteria specified in the STCW Convention, applicableto the issue of the certificate.

-The Candidate has also met the additional criteria specified in the STCW Convention, applicable to the issue of the certificate.
+requirements laid down in Regulation VI/1paragraph 1, Paragraph 2.1.3. of Section A-VI/1 and Table A-VI/1-3of STCW convention, as amended in 2010.
+The Candidate has also met the additional criteria specified in the STCW Convention, applicableto the issue of the certificate.

 Error